 Unlike Dev Patel in the above mentioned movies, little Sunny does more than look bewildered in Lion.
 This kid is good at being a kid.
 He’s cheeky, obstinate, shy and afraid by turns.
 And sometimes he simply misses his mum.

 So it’s a shame that the bit that comes after is patchy.
 Not to fault our friend Dev, who does an impressive Australian accent and goes easy on the wide-eyed wonder.
-(If you want to know, I watched the trailer and my initial interest in Lion was to curiosity about whether Dev Patel’s Strayan would hold up).
-Nicole Kidman also does a great job as his mum, who may have been the most well-painted of all of the film’s characters.
+(If you want to know, I watched the trailer and my initial interest in Lion was mostly curiosity about whether Dev Patel’s ‘strayan would hold up).
+Nicole Kidman also does a great job as his mum, who may be the most well-painted of all of the film’s characters.

 The story had some significant potential here.
-There are several identity issues that arise from the fact that Saroo is adopted, not to mention that he is Indian on the outside but Australian on the outside.
-Plus his biological family didn’t give him away and have no idea what happened to him – in fact, he still holds cherished memories of them.
+There are several identity issues that arise from the fact that Saroo is adopted, not to mention that he is Indian on the outside but Australian on the inside.
+His biological family didn’t give him away and have no idea what happened to him – in fact, he still holds cherished memories of them.

 There’s also a rich substory about Saroo’s troubled brother that could have been explored in a more cohesive way.